-Rue Du Commerce, which is frequently in 1st place in the e-commerce rankings, has an average Start Render of 2661.
+Rue Du Commerce, which is frequently in 1st place in the e-commerce rankings, had an average Start Render of 2661.
 Amazon has 1938 and Leroy-Merlin (furnitures and tooling) 2998.

-Lastly, in the French travel sector, Hotels.com has an average Start Render of 2977, Air France 2958 and Expedia 1869.
+Lastly, in the French travel sector, Hotels.com had an average Start Render of 2977, Air France 2958 and Expedia 1869.

-This mobile web performance ranking is based on the Webperf Score which is calculated from an average of the Speed Index and the TTI.
-It is thus possible to have an excellent Start Render without necessarily being at the top of the rankings if the remainder of the page is slow to load, or if there is a long delay before interaction is possible.
-Inversely, the Start Render may be slightly higher but with a very short full page display and/or interactivity available quickly.
+The mobile web performance ranking was then based on the Webperf Score, so it was possible to have an excellent Start Render without being at the top of the ranking if the rest of the page took a long time to load, or if the delay before interacting was long.
+Conversely, the Start Render could be a bit higher, but with a very short full page display and/or the interactivity available quickly.

 How can you improve your Start Render?